cfogelklou/pragmatism/chatgpt_vscode_extension/medium-copilot.md

 # Medium Copilot

 This will be my debut post on Medium, as I prepare to try to practice to be somewhat of an influencer, maybe.
-As I'm new at this, and everyone who is new at something is also bad at that thing, I wanted to che… get some additional help from a co-pilot.
+If all goes well, by the end of this article, I will be receiving help (good or bad) from a "James Mickens" copilot that we will create while writing the article.

-Github Co-pilot was released last year, and I have been using it for day to day coding.
-My first thought was that if I started "coding" in markdown here, it would pitch in and help me out.
-But that didn't happen.
-Every character you have seen so far has come from my fingertips.
+Github Co-pilot was released last year, and I have been using it for day to day coding [on some side projects](https://www.strobopro.se).
+As I am new at this whole mMedium thing, I felt it would be nice to have a copilot by my side helping me to type this article.
+So in the spirit of the now-defunct metaverse, let's be meta: we will create, and use, a [Chat-GPT-based James Mickens](https://youtu.be/ajGX7odA87k?si=RtEDsCwoGKziRGP4) vscode extension to write this article.

-But, all is not lost; I can use my ChatGPT API key!
-Let's make a VSCode extension to help me write articles.

-As one does, let's start with the article at [https://code.visualstudio.com/api/get-started/your-first-extension](https://code.visualstudio.com/api/get-started/your-first-extension).
+First, I followed the Getting Started instructions at [https://code.visualstudio.com/api/get-started/your-first-extension](https://code.visualstudio.com/api/get-started/your-first-extension).

-So, I created a subdirectory called chatgpt_vscode_extension and initialized a new extension with
+- I created a subdirectory called chatgpt_vscode_extension
+- I initialized a new extension with

 ```sh
 npx --package yo --package generator-code -- yo code
 ```

-Choosing to call my extension vscode-medium-author-pro
+- I chose to call my extension vscode-medium-author-pro

 So far, this article has been written by my fingertips and brain alone...

 ![First steps](images/extension-first.png)

-After navigating the instructions and opening the new submdirectory vscode-medium-author-pro in vscode, I was able to spawn a new vscode window and have it print "Hello World" by pressing F5 when focusing on my new extension.ts file, then running the extension as it says... with shift-cmd-P.
+After navigating the instructions and opening the new subdirectory vscode-medium-author-pro in vscode, I was able to spawn a new vscode window (F5) and have it print "Hello World" when running the extension with shift-cmd-P.

 I needed to now update this extension to do "something" after I had stopped typing, so I prompted copiliot with